anchore/syft/CONTRIBUTING.md

 You will need to install Go.
 The version on https://go.dev works best, using the system golang doesn't always work the way you might expect.

-At the time of writing, Go 1.19 does not work correctly with Syft.
-Please use Go 1.18 for now.
+Refer to the go.mod file in the root of this repo for the recommended version of Go to install.

 You will also need Docker.
 There's no reason the system packages shouldn't work, but we used the official Docker package.
 You can find instructions for installing Docker in Debian [here](https://docs.docker.com/engine/install/debian/).